amlaffoon/DW_ratings_repo/readme.md

 ////

 1. display the table in the html X
+    1a. handle data migration if source data/database doesn't exist on the machine
 2. open a modal when clicking on each entry in the table
 3. users can input text/data in the modal
 4. add the input to the ratings table